Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 \subsubsection{Conditional Diffusion Models}

-To launch the MISE tasks, a conditional diffusion model can be naturally derived by directly concatenate the condition information with the noisy image as input of the denoising network.
+To launch the MISE tasks, a conditional diffusion model can be formulated by directly integrating the condition information into the denoising process.
 Recently, the performance of conditional diffusion models is significantly pushed forward by a series of designs.

-\textbf{Classifier-free Guidance.} A downside of classifier guidance lies its requirement of an additional classifier model which leads to a complicated training pipeline.
-Recently, Ho \etal \cite{ho2021classifier} achieve compelling results without a separately trained classifier through the use of classifier-free guidance, a form of guidance that interpolates between predictions from a diffusion model with and without labels.
-Within this line of research, GLIDE \cite{nichol2021glide} compares CLIP guidance and classifier-free guidance in diffusion models for the text-guided image synthesis, and concludes that classifier-free guidance yields better performance and a diffusion model of 3.5 billion parameters outperforms DALL-E in terms of human evaluations.
-Besides, Tang \etal \cite{tang2022improved} explore classifier-free guidance sampling for discrete denoising diffusion model with the introduction of an effective implementation of classifier-free guidance.

-\textbf{Condition Incorporation.} Instead of conditioning on the conditional embedding directly, DALL-E 2 \cite{ramesh2022hierarchical} propose to generates a CLIP image embedding from a text caption at first, followed by a diffusion decoder that generates an image conditioned on the image embedding, as illustrated in Fig. \ref{im_dalle2}.
-The prior network explicitly generates image representations which improves image diversity with minimal loss in photorealism and caption similarity.
-To fully leverage the conditional information for semantic image synthesis, Wang \etal \cite{wang2022semantic} propose to feed the semantic maps to the decoder via a spatially-adaptive normalization, which improves both the quality and semantic coherence of generated images.
-With a different route, Zhu \etal \cite{zhu2022discrete} propose to ensure the correspondence between the condition and generated output by maximizing their mutual information using contrastive learning.

-\textbf{Model Architecture.} Building on the power of large Transformer language models in understanding text, Imagen \cite{saharia2022photorealistic} achieves SOTA text-to-image generation performance among diffusion-based methods and discovers that generic large language models (\eg T5 \cite{raffel2020exploring}), pre-trained on text-only corpora, are surprisingly effective at encoding text for image synthesis.
-Aiming to understand the composition concepts in scenes, Liu \etal \cite{liu2022compositional} propose a compositional architecture for diffusion-based image synthesis which generates a image by composing a set of diffusion models.
-Observing much of the success of diffusion models is due to the dramatic increase of training cost, Blattmann \etal \cite{blattmann2022retrieval} propose to complement the diffusion model with a retrieval-based approach which incurs low computational cost.